DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 [^16]: Alternative classifications are available (see, amongst other
     things, Baker, Grewal & Parasuraman, 1994; Turley & Milliman, 2000;
-    D'Astous, 2000).However, the differences are marginal.
+    D'Astous, 2000).
+However, the differences are marginal.
 It is interesting to perform a meta-analysis on this and to relate the aspects found to, for example, analyses of social situations, like in the study by Goffman (1974).